Quirico Pignalberi

-Quirico Pignalberi (11 July 1891 – 18 July 1982) was an Italian Roman Catholic priest and a professed member of the Conventual Franciscans.
-Pignalberi served as a medic on the frontlines during World War I and served as a novice master and rector of seminarians in the interwar period until the conclusion of World War II when he acted as a sought after confessor and preacher across his region.
+Quirico Pignalberi, O.F.M.
+Conv.
+(11 July 1891 – 18 July 1982) was an Italian Roman Catholic priest and a professed member of the Conventual Franciscans.
+Pignalberi served as a medic on the front lines during World War I and served as a novice master and rector of seminarians in the interwar period until the conclusion of World War II, when he acted as a sought-after confessor and preacher across his region.
 He was a friend of Saint Maximilian Kolbe and was the last custodian of the late saint's work until his death.

 Pignalberi's beatification cause commenced under Pope John Paul II in 1992 after the late priest was titled as a Servant of God and he was proclaimed as Venerable on 3 March 2016 after Pope Francis confirmed his life of heroic virtue.

 Life

 Quirico Pignalberi was born on 11 July 1891 in Frosinone as the last of five children to the peasants Egidio Pignalberi and Caterina Proietti.
 He received his baptism on 12 July 1891 in the church of the Sacred Heart in La Forma – a small district in Serrone.
 He received his Confirmation on 29 September 1893 at the age of two from Cardinal Angelo Bianchi.

-In his childhood while at school his teacher asked him to manage the classroom and left.
-Moments later a shot was heard and his teacher had killed himself in order to avoid repercussions from Freemasons who had ordered him to assassinate King Umberto I. This had a profound effect on Pignalberi who decided to fight against the enemies of God where it was possible.
+In his childhood, while at school, his teacher asked him to manage the classroom and left.
+Moments later, a shot was heard, and his teacher had killed himself in order to avoid repercussions from Freemasons who had ordered him to assassinate King Umberto I. This had a profound effect on Pignalberi, who decided to fight against the enemies of God where it was possible.
 Before the reception of his First Communion he decided to pursue the ecclesiastical life after a nun spoke about the dignities of such a life.
 After attending primary school, he continued his high school studies privately with the parish priest of Serrone.

 Pignalberi joined the Franciscan Conventuals on 30 October 1908 in Zagarolo in Rome and made his religious profession on 14 November 1909 after the conclusion of his novitiate.
-He studied as the Pontifical Gregorian from 1911 to 1913 and later studied at the Saint Bonaventure institute that his order managed from 1914 until 1917.
+He studied at the Pontifical Gregorian from 1911 to 1913 and later studied at the Saint Bonaventure institute that his order managed from 1914 until 1917.
 It was while he studied that he met and befriended Saint Maximilian Kolbe.
 He was ordained to the priesthood on 10 August 1917.